**These posts often contain affiliate links. Please see our disclosure policy for details.**

 I experimented with the best way to make the wings.
 My first try was using a slippery, silky fabric I had leftover from my wedding decor.
 It didn’t work out well because it made uneven wings.

 I decided to try to make a simple bow out of white cotton fabric.
-I used a method similar to this tutorial.
-I didn’t sew it though; I just used glue.

 7a.
-Pieces needed for the Angel:
+Pieces Needed for the Angel:

 - Body piece – teal knit fabric